 The Environmental Health and Safety Office evaluates the performance of fume hoods and works with Facilities Management to identify and correct problems that may arise.
-EHS marks each hood with a calibration sticker indicating the date of the performance test and indicating the sash height needed to obtain the desired flow.
+EHS marks each hood with a calibration sticker indicating the date of the performance test and indicating the sash height needed to obtain the desired flow with an arrow.